-- a) supporting staff in accessing the professional learning and capacity-building needed to meet the learning needs of First Nations, Métis, Inuit and all other students; - b) engaging and collaborating with neighbouring First Nations and Métis leaders, organizations and communities to optimize learning success and development of First Nations, Métis, Inuit and all other students; - c) understanding historical, social, economic, and political implications of: - treaties and agreements with First Nations; - · legislation and agreements negotiated with Métis; and - residential schools and their legacy; - d) aligning school authority resources and building organizational capacity to support First Nations, Métis and Inuit student achievement; and - e) pursuing opportunities and engaging in practices to facilitate reconciliation within the school community.

-School Authority Operations and Resources a)

-A superintendent directs school authority state operations and strategically allocates resources in the interests of all students and b)
+e) ensuring that staff have access to resources, programs and expertise to support needs of all students: f) building principals' and school jurisdiction leaders' capacities and holding them accountable for providing instructional leadership through effective support, supervision and evaluation practices; and ensuring school authority student g) assessment and evaluation procedures are fair, appropriate, evidence-informed and used to enhance learning, teaching and leadership.
+COMPETENCY Achievement of this competency is demonstrated by indicators such as: Ensuring First Nations, Métis and Inuit supporting staff in accessing the a) Education for All Students professional learning and capacity-building needed to meet the learning needs of First A superintendent establishes the structures Nations, Métis, Inuit and all other students; and provides the resources necessary for the b) engaging and collaborating with school community to acquire and apply neighbouring First Nations and Métis leaders, foundational knowledge about First Nations, organizations and communities to optimize Métis and Inuit for the benefit of all students. learning success and development of First Nations.
+Métis.
+Inuit and all other students: understanding historical, social, C) economic, and political implications of: treaties and agreements with First Nations; legislation and agreements negotiated with Métis: and residential schools and their legacy; d) aligning school authority resources and building organizational capacity to support First Nations, Métis and Inuit student achievement: and pursuing opportunities and engaging in e) practices to facilitate reconciliation within the school community.
+COMPETENCY Achievement of this competency is demonstrated by indicators such as: School Authority Operations and Resources a) providing direction on fiscal and resource management in accordance with all A superintendent directs school authority statutory, regulatory and school authority operations and strategically allocates requirements; resources in the interests of all students and b) ensuring effective alignment of the school them in meeting their professional responsibilities and in addressing the learning in alignment with the school authority's goals and priorities.